 At present, VA is in the process of enrolling up to 50,000 Veterans in a trial that will compare the long-term health effects of colonoscopy screenings versus fecal occult blood testing, a simple test in which a small plastic device is used to sample feces.
 The sample is then checked in the lab for signs of human blood.
-This is the largest VA Cooperative Studies Program effort to date, aside from the ongoing Million Veterans Program, a study on how genes affect health.
+This is the largest VA Cooperative Studies Program effort to date, aside from the ongoing Million Veteran Program, an effort to learn more about how genes affect health.

 While most of the patients VA treats are male, the department is seeing increasing numbers of woman Veterans as more and more women join, and eventually leave, the military.
 VA researchers are therefore looking closely at breast cancer, its causes, and treatments for the disease.

-One such study is taking place at the Washington, DC medical center, where researchers are looking at a protein called annexin 2, which is activated in women only when cancer is present.
+One such study is taking place at the Washington, DC, VA Medical Center, where researchers are looking at a protein called annexin 2, which is activated in women only when cancer is present.
 The research team hopes that if the production of annexin 2 can be blocked, breast cancers will starve to death.
 They are now testing an antibody that may be able to stop production of the protein on mice.